herlmanoel/herlmanoel/README.md

 ## Hi there 👋

 ### My name’s Herlmanoel Fernandes

 I am from Natal, Rio Grande do Norte.
 I’m a computer technician and I currently studying the Bachelor of Information Technology.
-I love coffe, animals and web development.

 #### ⚡ Technology
 - Front-end development using **HTML, Javascript, CSS, ReactJS and Bootstrap**